The combination of flavors in this simple caprese salad is outstanding! It is the perfect appetizer and it’s even great for dessert.

 Have you ever had burrata cheese?
 It means “buttered” in Italian.
 It is like mozzarella but with a center of cream.
-Its made into a hollow pouch, and filled with fresh cream and bits of curd, the remains after making mozzarella.
-They tie it at the top, and wrap it in the leaf of an Italian plant called asphodel which is a relative of the leek.
+It’s formed into a hollow pouch then filled with fresh cream and bits of curd from what remains after making mozzarella.
+They tie it at the top and wrap it in the leaf of an Italian plant called asphodel, which is a relative of the leek.

 This salad pairs well with a sparkling wine like a Prosecco or a Cava!
 I also like it with a Riesling or a Sauvignon Blanc.

 Recipe – 2 to 4 servings

 - 1/2 Cup Balsamic Vinegar – reduction – drizzle to taste

 - 2 Fuyu Persimmon – thinly sliced